-Whitney Preserve is adjacent to beautiful Cascade Springs, a large perennial spring and one of many warm springs found in the Black Hills.
-The preserve, named for Nathaniel and Mary Whitney, conservation pioneers in South Dakota, includes three miles of Cascade Creek just below its source, Cascade Springs.
-During daylight hours, visitors also can walk along a nature trail that is one of the best places in the Black Hills to see birds.
+Whitney Preserve protects more than two miles of Cascade Creek, an undeveloped warm water system formed by the merging of seven springs in the southern Black Hills, two of which are located on the preserve.
+Named for Nathaniel and Mary Whitney, conservation pioneers in South Dakota, the preserve protects four rare plants that grow along the stream’s banks.
+During daylight hours, visitors can walk along a nature trail that is one of the best places in the Black Hills to see birds.

 History of Whitney Preserve

 Nathaniel and Mary Whitney were conservation leaders in the Black Hills region, helping to establish the South Dakota Chapter of The Nature Conservancy in the early 1950s.
 Nathaniel Whitney, a pediatrician and avid birder, co-authored "Birds of the Black Hills" and contributed to the "Birds of South Dakota."
 To honor Nathaniel and Mary, the Whitney family gave the cornerstone gift to purchase the preserve’s first 1,195 acres of land in 1998.
 In honor of their generous donation, the preserve was named the Nathaniel and Mary Whitney Preserve at Cascade Creek.